kiambote/sk-elastic/README.md

 It is a docker swarm cluster that is orcherstaing a RTMP Streaming server on top of Digital Ocean Droplets\
 or any other cloud provider.

-This app should be able to understand how to scale, vertical scale is going to depend on the amount of containers,\
+This app should be able to understand how to scale, vertical scalling is going to depend on the amount of containers,\
 the number of containers is part of the input.
-And the horizontal scale is going to depend on resources of the nodes that running.
+And the horizontal scale is going to depend on resources of the nodes that are running.